CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Read/Parse Binary files with Powershell]: https://stackoverflow.com/q/10672092/9935654
 [Write bytes to a file natively in PowerShell]: https://stackoverflow.com/a/77095342/9935654
 [How to get the captured groups from Select-String?]: https://stackoverflow.com/a/59900840/9935654
+[flip svg coordinate system]: https://stackoverflow.com/a/77139308/9935654
+[CSS Variables (custom properties) in Pseudo-element "content" Property]: https://stackoverflow.com/a/40179718/9935654
+[How to use the mouse wheel to zoom on an SVG using the viewBox]: https://stackoverflow.com/a/76150885/9935654
+[YES/NO - is there a way to improve mouse dragging with pure SVG tools?]: https://stackoverflow.com/a/41518545/9935654
+[How to change CSS :root color variables in JavaScript]: https://stackoverflow.com/a/72209411/9935654
+[Why don't :before and :after pseudo elements work with `img` elements?]: https://stackoverflow.com/a/7396482/9935654
+[Is there a CSS parent selector?]: https://stackoverflow.com/a/1014958/9935654

 {{< /table/bootstrap-table >}}